maiertech/website/apps/website/src/lib/content/posts/stackblitz-codeflow/index.md

 <script>
   import Image from '$lib/components/image.svelte';
+  import Highlight from 'svelte-highlight';
+  import { http } from 'svelte-highlight/languages';
 </script>

 At ViteConf 2022, StackBlitz launched [Codeflow Beta](https://stackblitz.com/codeflow/beta), a development environment that runs natively in modern browsers.
 They entered a crowded market for browser-based development environments.
 [Gitpod](https://www.gitpod.io/), [CodeSandbox](https://codesandbox.io/), and [GitHub Codespaces](https://github.com/features/codespaces) are the better-known players in this space.
 They all have cloud-based products built with VS Code that aim to replace local development environments.